bin456789/reinstall/README.en.md

 ### Feature 2: DD

 - Supports `raw`, `vhd` images or those compressed with `xz` or `gzip`.
-- When deploy a Windows image, the system disk will be expanded, and machines with static IPs will have their IPs configured.
-However, it may take a few minutes after the first boot for the configuration to take effect.
+- When deploy a Windows image, the system disk will be automatically expanded, and machines with a static IP will have their IP configured, and may take a few minutes after the first boot for the configuration to take effect.
-- When deploy a Linux image, the script will not modify any contents of the image.
+- When deploy a Linux image, will **NOT** modify any contents of the image.

+```bash
+bash reinstall.sh dd --img https://example.com/xxx.xz
+```

-- Optional parameters:
+#### Optional parameters

-  - `--allow-ping` Allow ping responses (Windows only)
+- `--allow-ping` Allow ping responses (DD Windows only)
 - `--rdp-port PORT` Change RDP port (DD Windows only)
 - `--ssh-port PORT` Change SSH port (for log observation during installation)
 - `--web-port PORT` Change Web port (for log observation during installation)
 - `--hold 2` Prevent entering the system after DD completion.
 You can connect via SSH to modify system content, with the system mounted at `/os`.

-```bash
-bash reinstall.sh dd --img https://example.com/xxx.xz
-```

 > [!TIP]
 > Can monitor the progress through various methods (SSH, HTTP 80 port, VNC in the background, serial console).
-> Even if errors occur during the installation process, you can still install Alpine via SSH by running `xda=drive_name /trans.sh alpine`
+> <br />Even if errors occur during the installation process, you can still install to Alpine via SSH by running `xda=drive_name /trans.sh alpine`

 ### Feature 3: Reboot to <img width="16" height="16" src="https://www.alpinelinux.org/alpine-logo.ico" /> Alpine Rescue System (Live OS)

-- You can use SSH to manually perform DD operations, modify partitions, and manually install Alpine, Arch, Gentoo, and other systems.
+- You can use SSH to backup/restore disk, manually perform DD operations, modify partitions, and manually install Alpine, Arch, Gentoo, and other systems.
 - Username `root`, Default password `123@@@`
-- If the disk content is not modified, rebooting again will return to the original system.
+- If manual operations do not damage the original system, rebooting will return to the original system.
-- Optional parameters:
-  - `--password PASSWORD` Set password
-  - `--ssh-port PORT` Change SSH port

 ```bash
 bash reinstall.sh alpine --hold=1
 ```

+#### Optional parameters

+- `--password PASSWORD` Set password
+- `--ssh-port PORT` Change SSH port

 ### Feature 4: Reboot to <img width="16" height="16" src="https://netboot.xyz/img/favicon.ico" /> netboot.xyz

-- Can install [more systems](https://github.com/netbootxyz/netboot.xyz?tab=readme-ov-file#what-operating-systems-are-currently-available-on-netbootxyz) using vendor backend VNC.
+- Can manually install [more systems](https://github.com/netbootxyz/netboot.xyz?tab=readme-ov-file#what-operating-systems-are-currently-available-on-netbootxyz) using vendor backend VNC.
-- If the disk content is not modified, rebooting again will return to the original system.
+- If manual operations do not damage the original system, rebooting will return to the original system.

 ```bash
 bash reinstall.sh netboot.xyz